Ukraine's Zelenskyy visits Pennsylvania ammunition plant to thank workers and ask for more

 Ukraine’s Zelenskyy visits Pennsylvania ammunition plant to thank workers and ask for more

 SCRANTON, Pa.
-(AP) — Under extraordinarily tight security, Ukrainian President Volodymyr Zelenskyy on Sunday visited the Pennsylvania ammunition factory that is producing one of the most critically needed munitions for his country’s fight to fend off Russian ground forces.
+(AP) — Under tight security, Ukrainian President Volodymyr Zelenskyy on Sunday visited a Pennsylvania ammunition factory to thank the workers who are producing one of the most critically needed munitions for his country’s fight to fend off Russian ground forces.

 Rep. Matt Cartwright, a Democrat who was among those who met with Zelenskyy at the Scranton Army Ammunition Plant, said the president had a simple message: “Thank you.
 And we need more.”